turbomarko/turbo-drf/README.rst

 .. _`Exploring with Cookiecutter`: http://www.snowboardingcoder.com/django/2016/12/03/exploring-with-cookiecutter/

 .. _`Development and Deployment of Cookiecutter-Django via Docker`: https://realpython.com/blog/python/development-and-deployment-of-cookiecutter-django-via-docker/
-.. _`Development and Deployment of Cookiecutter-Django on Fedora`: https://realpython.com/blog/python/development-and-deployment-of-cookiecutter-django-on-fedora/
 .. _`How to create a Django Application using Cookiecutter and Django 1.8`: https://www.swapps.io/blog/how-to-create-a-django-application-using-cookiecutter-and-django-1-8/
 .. _`Introduction to Cookiecutter-Django`: http://krzysztofzuraw.com/blog/2016/django-cookiecutter.html
 .. _`Django and GitLab - Running Continuous Integration and tests with your FREE account`: http://dezoito.github.io/2016/05/11/django-gitlab-continuous-integration-phantomjs.html